turingschool/curriculum/source/topics/guard.markdown

 # Running:

 Finished in 0.000942s, 0.0000 runs/s, 0.0000 assertions/s.

 0 runs, 0 assertions, 0 failures, 0 errors, 0 skips
 [1] guard(main)>
 {% endterminal %}

-Guard saw that a file changed but it failed to run any tests.
+Guard saw that a file changed.
+But instead of running a test file it ran the file in `lib` itself, which doesn't contain any tests.

 ### Improving the `watch`